MLH/mlh-hackathon-organizer-guide/vision.md

 Is your hackathon going to be known as the place to build your sickest hardware hacks or is it going to be a mobile app paradise?
 Maybe you’ll even do a throwback and focus on web/desktop apps.

+Hackathons are more than just one-off events.
+They build a community.
+What does that community care about?

+People are going to be spending hours upon hours with one another at your hackathon.
+Create an environment that empowers people to do the impossible, inspires creativity, and most importantly, makes people feel comfortable.
+It doesn't happen by itself.

 **The possibilities are endless but once you’ve answered “Who” you should ask those people what they want.**

 ## When?